ran-isenberg/cookiecutter-serverless-python/README.md

 ```

-Now you can setup your developer environment and deploy to AWS.
+Now you can create your developer environment and deploy to AWS.
 Run the following commands:

 ```
 make dev